 The TCF industry is a unique industry that has undergone significant changes in the past 40 years.
 These changes have exposed an already vulnerable workforce to possible exploitation.
 Our experience of working with employers and employees within the TCF industry has shown there is often confusion about employer obligations, particularly when engaging outworkers.

-We’re talking to retailers, merchant distributors, employers and outworkers about:
+In the education phase, we talked to retailers, merchant distributors, employers and outworkers about:

 - minimum wages and conditions

 In the compliance phase, we focussed on businesses that had been educated about their industry-specific obligations in the preceding phase.
 The activity also targeted additional businesses in supply chains identified in the earlier interactions, and businesses of interest named by stakeholders.